-Additionally, there are pins with specific features that make them suitable or not for a specific project.
+Additionally, there are pins with specific features that make them suitable or not for a particular project.
 The following table shows what pins are best to use as inputs, outputs and which ones you need to be cautious.

 The pins highlighted in green are OK to use.
-The ones highlighted in yellow are OK to use, but you need to pay attention because they may have unexpected behavior mainly at boot.
+The ones highlighted in yellow are OK to use, but you need to pay attention because they may have an unexpected behavior mainly at boot.
 The pins highlighted in red are not recommended to use as inputs or outputs.

 |0||pulled up||OK||outputs PWM signal at boot|

 |1||TX pin||OK||debug output at boot|